-System configuration allows for system administrators to change some preferences from outside Tiki.
+System configuration allows for system administrators to set some preferences using the filesystem rather than the Tiki database.
 By providing an INI file, administrators can have a central configuration for all of their Tiki installations.

 New in Tiki10: Option to load the modules from a static files ( in profile YAML format like http://profiles.tiki.org/Module+Handler ).
 Search for “Module file” in the admin panel

 New in Tiki11: A file db/preconfiguration.php can contain database credentials which are suggested at first Tiki installation.
 This allows providers of Virtual Servers to preconfigure mysql with different random passwords and usernames before the customers access the Tiki installer.

 New in Tiki15: Due to changes in Zend libraries, it is no longer possible to have hierarchical setting of configurations as before.
 In addition, configuration names can no longer contain dots.
 For example, client1.example.com will not work.
 Use client1 instead.
 Old configurations may not be usable in Tiki 15 and have to be rewritten.

 Table of contents

 - Connect to other services, such as BigBlueButton, without intervention from the users

 - Disable features that are not part of the support plan